-Flaky breakthroughs pervade inner work.
-Almost no practitioners track outcomes
+Flaky breakthroughs pervade inner work, but practitioners don't track them

 Has someone you know ever had a “breakthrough”… only to be no different a few weeks later?

-Just as “flaky breakthroughs” are pervasive with psychedelics, they’re also pervasive with coaching, retreats, meditation, and bodywork.
+Just as “flaky breakthroughs” are pervasive with psychedelics, they’re also pervasive with coaching, retreats, and meditation.

-Earlier this year, I attempted to make a list of the best practitioners on my area of twitter.
-20+ coaches reached out, and I asked each to share the best evidence that they had helped coachees improve their lives.
+In early 2025, I attempted to make a list of the best practitioners on my area of twitter.
+20+ ‘coaches’ reached out, and I asked each to share the best evidence that they had helped their clients improve their lives.

 The session I just had was really nice.
 I felt a big release near the end!